reapp/new-site/source/ui.md

 ### Usage

-The most simple way of using reapp-ui is to load one of our themes, and then import the components you want to use.
+The simplest way of using reapp-ui is to load one of our themes, and then import the components you want to use.
 Here's an example of this;

 ```js